sunfounder/arduino_starter_kit/docs/source/7_traffic_light_auto.rst

             delay(10000);           // Wait for 10 seconds
         }

+**Question**

+Take a look at the intersections around your home.
+How many traffic lights are there usually?
+How do they coordinate with each other?

 **Summary**

 Congratulations on completing Lesson 7!
 You've successfully translated pseudo-code into a fully functional Arduino-controlled traffic light system.
 Here's a brief recap of what you achieved: